Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: FEMWARP is exact for affine mappings

-where, as above, $\hat x_I,\hat y_I$ are column vectors composed of the $x$- and $y$-coordinates of the interior nodes respectively and $x_B$, $y_B$ are the corresponding vectors for boundary nodes, and finally $e_{B}$ is vector of all $1$'s of length $b$.
+where, as above, $\hat x_I,\hat y_I$ are column vectors composed of the $x$- and $y$-coordinates of the interior vertices respectively and $x_B$, $y_B$ are the corresponding vectors for boundary vertices, and finally $e_{B}$ is vector of all $1$'s of length $b$.

 In order to show that affine mappings yield exact results with any algorithm within the framework, we want to show that (\ref{eqn:unique}) is the same as:

 Observe that the equivalence of (\ref{eqn:unique}) and (\ref{eqn:guess}) would follow immediately from: